exercism/elixir/reference/implementing-a-concept-exercise.md

 - `lib/$elixir_slug.ex`. the stub implementation file, which is the starting point for students to work on the exercise.
 - `test/$elixir_slug_test.ex`: the test suite.
-- `.meta/example.ex`: an example implementation that passes all the tests.
+- `.meta/exemplar.ex`: an exemplar implementation that passes all the tests.

 ## Step 2: Add documentation files